hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 AU Core profiles:
 * [Extensions](general-guidance.html#extension-approach) to define minimum support expectations for complex extensions.
 * [Search parameters](general-guidance.html#search-parameter-approach) to define minimum support expectations for supported search parameters (e.g. support for chaining).
-* [Resources](general-guidance.html#resource-profile-approach) to define minimum support expectations for the use of FHIR resources in the Australian healthcare context across.
+* [Resources](general-guidance.html#resource-profile-approach) to define minimum support expectations for the use of FHIR resources.

 AU Core defines:
 * [Actors](general-guidance.html#actor-approach) to define systems that play a role in AU Core data exchange.